MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/troubleshoot-adapter-created-using-the-wcf-lob-adapter-sdk.md

 ---
 description: "Learn more about: Troubleshoot adapter created using the WCF LOB Adapter SDK"
-title: "Troubleshoot adapter created using the WCF LOB Adapter SDK | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Troubleshoot adapter created using the WCF LOB Adapter SDK" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 985db7dd-975f-44f2-82fe-f7be1fc3e0ee
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Troubleshoot adapter created using the WCF LOB Adapter SDK
 This section describes troubleshooting information for the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)].
 It includes problems and resolutions for performance counters and for tracing.